Due to the current COVID-19 situation in Maine, tours at Maine Grains are now closed. Please check back soon!

-We hope you’ll join us for a free tour of the gristmill, it’s truly is a unique experience.
+We hope you’ll join us for a free tour of the gristmill, it is a one-of-a-kind experience.

-During the tour you’ll learn about our interesting history, the process of transforming a jail into a mill, and what we’re hoping to accomplish in the years to come.
+During our tours you will learn about our unique history, the process of transforming a jail into a mill, how stone milled flour is made and what we’re hoping to accomplish in the years to come.
 We’ll tour the facility from the bottom up, so you can see our team of talented millers at work and our beautiful Austrian stone mills busily humming away, transforming whole grain into beautiful & delicious flour.

 What to Expect

-Please use the sign-up form to let us know you’ll be joining us.
+Please use the sign-up form to let us know you’ll be joining us for a tour.
 Note the time of your tour and be sure to arrive a few minutes early.

-One of our grain geeks/tour guides will meet you in the Miller’s Table Café at the time of your tour, but please wait to purchase that cup of coffee or scone until after, as you won’t be able to bring it with you on the tour.
+A tour guide will meet you in The Miller’s Table Café at the time of your tour, but please wait to purchase that cup of coffee or scone until afterward, as, food and drink is prohibited from food production spaces.

-Please be aware, we are a food producing facility & you’ll be venturing near our machinery.
-Refrain from wearing dangly earrings, please tie back long hair, wear comfy shoes (we’ll be climbing stairs), and feel free to look but please don’t touch the equipment.
+Please be aware that your safety is our priority.
+We are a food producing facility & you’ll be venturing near machinery.
+Please refrain from wearing dangly earrings and loose clothing, tie back long hair, wear comfy shoes (we’ll be climbing stairs), and feel free to look but please don’t touch the equipment.

-We are located at 42 Court St, Skowhegan ME.
+We are located at 42 Court St, Skowhegan ME, right behind Hight Chevrolet.